Lorenz-127/Student-X/README.md

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
    1. In the GitHub repository, navigate to the Settings tab
    2. From the source section drop-down menu, select the Master Branch
-   3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+   3. Once the main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - [Stundent-X](https://lorenz-127.github.io/pp1-v3/)
+The live link can be found here - [Student-X](https://lorenz-127.github.io/Student-X/)

 ## Credits